mantyni/Stock_Price_Tracker/README.md

-# This is README file for the simple stock API server
+# Simple stock price tracker

 ## Motivation
 I was frustrated not being able to find simple email notifications for stock prices so I made my own script to track the stocks I like.